Instructor: Brian Klinkenberg

 Import the file into Excel (you'll need to set the file type to *.* in order to select the DBF file).
 You should tidy up the file a bit by removing the extraneous columns.
 To create the transition matrix you need to create a Pivot Table (Microsoft's description).
 Highlight the three columns you'll need to summarize [Count, showing the number of cells associated with each pair of land use codes, and the two USE columns], and then click on Insert -- Pivot Table.
 For the column labels select the 1976 raster values, for the row labels select the 1966 raster values, and select Count as the Σ (Sum of) field.

-The report should be written from the perspective of a consultant hired by the city council to examine the changes in the land use around the area of Winnipeg (therefore, include a cover page [report title, your name, the date] and an Executive Summary [a short paragraph] as the second page.
-Your report should include maps showing the land uses in the two years and, using blow-ups of an area in order to highlight the differences, a map that illustrates the impact that a change in scale has on the data.
+The report should be written from the perspective of a consultant hired by the city council to examine the changes in the land use around the area of London, ON (therefore, include a cover page [report title, your name, the date] and an Executive Summary [a short paragraph] as the second page.
+Your report should include maps showing the land uses in the two years and, using blow-ups of an area in order to highlight the differences, a map that illustrates the impact that a change in scale has on the data (you only need a paragraph discussion on the impact that the change in resolution had on the results).
 Ensure that you use a consistent colour scheme for all of your land use maps (i.e., a land use on all three maps should have the same colour).
 Two of the maps should show the entire study area, one for each time period (can be produced using the vector maps [import the legend to ensure that they correspond]), while the other map should show the effect that changing scale had on the data (therefore you must use the raster maps).(Here is an explanation of how to create a map with two zoomed-in raster maps as well as an inset map highlighting where the zoomed-in maps are located relative to the entire area.)

 Ritters et al. (PDF) explored the relations among 55 of the landscape metrics provided by FRAGSTAT and found that there are very high correlations among many of them ( in fact, those 55 metrics statistically only represented 6 different factors).
 [Riitters et al., 1995.
 A factor analysis of landscape pattern and structure metrics.
 Landscape Ecology 10:23-39.] [freely available from this web site]